Recreating on National Forests and Grasslands

 Recreating outdoors carries a lot of responsibility, most importantly the safety of yourself and of those around you.
 When properly prepared, recreationists can experience the best nature has to offer.
 Our Know Before You Go lists offer a variety of tips and tricks to help you enjoy your adventures.

 Recreation Passes, Permits

 Recreating on national forests and grasslands is a bargain with more than 95 percent of our lands fee-free.
-The suite of annual and lifetime America the Beautiful National Parks and Federal Recreational Lands Passes are available may be used on federal recreational lands.
+The suite of annual and lifetime America the Beautiful National Parks and Federal Recreational Lands Passes are available for use on federal recreational lands.
 The proceeds are used to enhance visitor recreation services.
-Some national forests and grasslands have special fees not covered by the passes, such as parking.
 See Passes and Permits.